phyzhenli/AM/README.md

 ### example

 The 'software/example' folder contains an example to generate unsigned 8-bit multipliers for LeNet on MNIST.
-The example compresses the first six rows of the partial products.
+The first six rows of the partial products are compressed.
+The generated multiplier is in 'software/example/postMatlab'.

 ## multipliers